oxtise/PassManager/README.md

 # PassManager
-PassManager is a no GUI offline password manager tool, its really basic
+PassManager is a no GUI offline password manager tool.
+It use sqlite database for saving account, and it crypt password with